aquarius25/cubes/README.md

 ### Asociation
 - has_many :messages
-- has_many :users, though: :user_group
+- has_many :users, though: :user_groups
 - has_many :user_groups
 ---